Bot-Harbor/JamJunction/README.md

 - **Repeat Modes** — None, Repeat Track, Repeat Queue
 - **Volume Control** — Adjustable from 0 to 100
 - **Interactive Player** — 15 button controls directly on the player embed
+- **AI Song Recommendations** — An offline local LLM suggests a similar track after playback, ready to add to the queue with one click
+- **Synced Lyrics** — Fetch time-synced lyrics for the current track, sourced from LRCLIB
 - **Personal Playlist** — Like any track to save it to your DMs for later
 - **Help Menu** — Built-in dropdown help system with categorized sections